Sunday, December 31, 2006

-There *is* a shock which comes when your face changes as mine has this past year.
-I wasn't writing about my crows' feet (which I'd thought were kinda cute and added character to my face).
+There is a shock which comes when your face changes as mine has this past year.
+I wasn't writing about my crows' feet (which I'd thought were kinda cute and added character).
 I wasn't even speaking of the grey hair which has framed my face for years, but now glows like a neon light when I wear light blue sweaters.

 No, I meant that my face has Changed.
-It has jumped the track I knew so long and is now zooming along the Old Lady Track, instead.
+It's jumped the track I knew so long and is now zooming along the Old Lady Track, instead.

-Oh, I know that "pretty is as pretty does"....
-I know, I know.
-But still, it's going to take awhile for me to accept that, for the rest of my life, I may act in pretty ways, but my pretty ways will be done with an aging-by-the-minute, wrinkling, crinkling, sagging face.
-Unless I do something about it (surgery), but as of this moment, I'm not planning on it, being allergic to pain and all.
+Oh, I know that "pretty is as pretty does".
+I know, I know!
+But still, it's going to take awhile for me to accept that--for my life's remainder--I may act in pretty ways, but my pretty ways will be done with an aging-by-the-minute, wrinkling, crinkling, sagging face.

 Friday, December 08, 2006

 Have you ever heard of that phrase, "The changing face of America?"
-I've lately wondered if that term perhaps referenced what has happened down through Time to women and men my age, that nearing 50 age...When I stand before mirrors now, I see my own changing face with it's new creases and unevenness and a sort of shadow of years lived and years yet to come.
-I have even seen my grandmother's face, on occasion, staring back at mine in the bathroom mirror glass... and seeing her there, I have gasped.
+I've lately wondered if that term perhaps referenced what has happened down through Time to women and men my age, that nearing 50 age.When I stand before mirrors now, I see my own changing face with it's new creases and unevenness and a sort of shadow of years lived and years yet to come.
+I have even seen my grandmother's face, on occasion, staring back at mine in the bathroom mirror glass and spying her there, I've gasped.

 We are, most of us, visibly transitioning from the face we grew-up with to the face with which we will die.

-For after all, Life is about much, much more than a face... and that is something for which to be grateful.
+Life is about much more than a face--and that's something for which we can all be grateful.

 Paige tagged me about listing my five favorite Christmas songs, so here they are: